klein-language/klein/README.md

 ## Embedding & Bindings

+Klein is designed to be embedded into other languages.
+In general, any language that can link a static library (`.a`) or a dynamic library (`.so`, `.dll`) can embed Klein.

 ### C

-To use klein in a C project, copy the `klein.a` static library and the `klein.h` definitions in the [`bindings/c`](https://github.com/klein-language/klein/tree/main/bindings/c) directory into your project, and include `klein.a` when linking your object files.
+To use Klein in a C project, copy the `klein.a` static library and the `klein.h` definitions in the [`bindings/c`](https://github.com/klein-language/klein/tree/main/bindings/c) directory into your project, and include `klein.a` when linking your object files.
 An example C project embedding klein can be found in [`tests/c`](https://github.com/klein-language/tree/main/tests/c).

 ### Rust